The decision to quit my job and become a stay-at-home mom was not an easy one for me and my husband.

 Step 3: After an additional 15 minutes, pull out the center cardboard tube.
 Since it is soaked through, it will be easy to remove.

-Step 4: Gently pull up the wipes from the middle and use!
+Step 4: Gently pull up the wipes from the middle and use them!

 I hope you consider making these DIY baby wipes.
 They are easy and one 1/2 paper towel roll will usually last me about 1.5 weeks.